-Create traditional looking callouts and speech bubbles with the Callout Ellipse Tool.
+Create traditional looking callouts and speech bubbles with the Callout Ellipse shape tool.

-The Callout Ellipse Tool has several options on the shape and on the context toolbar to enable the size, shape and position of the tail, and the depth of the callout ellipse to be controlled.
+The Ellipse Callout has several options on the shape and on the context toolbar to enable the size, shape and position of the tail, and the depth of the callout ellipse to be controlled.

 The following settings can be adjusted from the context toolbar: